Robtura/Telephone-Diary/README.md

 # Telephone-Diary

-This app is designed to store people conntacts that are dear to you.
+This app is designed to store people contacts that are dear to you.

+## How to Run the app

+1. Please download setup file and install the program.
+2. Run desktop icon as an administrator.

+## Features

+- storing contacts in database.

+## Depenencies

+- Windows
+- Visual Studio